 The registered details of candidates, third-party campaigners and official agents are included in registers published on the NSW Electoral Commission website.
-Candidates, third-party campaigners and their official agents must notify the NSW Electoral Commission of any changes to their registered details within 30 days of the change occurring using Funding and Disclosure Online or by completing and lodging the following form available on the NSW Electoral Commission website: Notice of change in registered particulars (EF.740).
+Candidates, third-party campaigners and their official agents must notify the NSW Electoral Commission of any changes to their registered details within 30 days of the change occurring using Funding and Disclosure Online.
+If you are unable to use Funding and Disclosure Online contact us and we will email you a form to complete and submit.